A Tidal Current Speed Forecasting Model based on Multi-Periodicity Learning: Experiment

 \subsection{Ablation studies}

-We conduct ablation experiments on the WCN framework to determine the impact of individual components on the framework's forecasting performance.
+We conduct ablation experiments on the WECN framework to determine the impact of individual components on the framework's forecasting performance.
 Specifically, we examine the effects of the DWT and TPE modules.